 Read the entire article: 10.4 million Euro GDPR Fine to Notebooksbillinger for Video Surveillance

 GDPR fines so far -conclusion

-This is the up-to-date and current list of the biggest GDPR fines so far, but the list is constantly changing indicating a lot of activities from data protection authorities.
-As the DLA Piper report is stating:
+This is the up-to-date and current list of the biggest GDPR fines so far, but the list is constantly changing, indicating a lot of activities from data protection authorities.
+As the DLA Piper report states:

 “Supervisory authorities across Europe have been staffing up their enforcement teams and getting to grips with the new regime.”